Temporary Stay Permit ("Aufenthaltsgestattung")

 Medical care

 The type of medical care you receive differs depending on the duration of your stay in Germany.
-Asylum seekers who have been in Germany for less than 18 months are provided with emergency treatments.
-Asylum seekers who have been residing in Germany for more than 18 months can benefit from regular medical care provided by a statutory health insurance company.
+Asylum seekers who have been in Germany for less than 18 months could receive emergency treatments.
+Asylum seekers who have been residing in Germany for more than 18 months could receive regular medical care provided by a statutory health insurance company.
 You can learn more about the medical care available for refugees in our chapter "Health Care for Refugees".

 Work, vocational training & study